WhackJobInt/postal3scriptdocs/docs/attribchecking/attributes.md

 				SetAttr "ea_status sNEUTRAL"
 				SetAttr "reaction RE_NONE"

-				// Randomize non-existent attributes
+				// Set an attribute with minimum and maximum values
-				// Maximum possible is 100
+				// this should be 0 for min, and 100 for max SetAttr "rnd 0,0,100"
-				// Second value should always be zero
+				// this should be 5 for min and 75 for max
-				SetAttr "rnd 0,0,100"
+				SetAttr "rndtwo 25,5,75"
-				SetAttr "rndtwo 25,0,75"
+				// this will execute events for ChangeAttr (although it works without on_change_event) SetAttr "myattribute 5,0,100,on_change_event"

 				// Sets other object's attribute
 				SetAttr "target.cr_demo YES"